security-assignments/security-assignments.github.io/_labs/lab_threat_modeling.md

 ---
 title: "Lab: Threat Modeling with Attack Trees"
 number: 1
-descripton: Practice with attack trees
+description: Practice with attack trees
 ---

 **Note:** You can do this assignment alone or in groups of 2–3.